Branded Titles contain important history issues noted in the red-bordered rectangle

 • Salvage vehicles

-• If the title has SALVAGED noted in the vehicle history box, it indicates that the vehicle was declared a total loss by an insurance company.
-The vehicle had severe damage from an accident, fire, flood or theft and the cost of repairing the vehicle was more than the value of the vehicle.
+• If the title shows SALVAGED in the vehicle history box, it means an insurance company declared the vehicle a total loss.
+The vehicle likely sustained severe damage from an accident, fire, flood, or theft, and repairing it would have cost more than the vehicle’s value.

 • Vehicles with Taxi or Police History